AnnaBernbaum/SoloProject/README.md

 - Machine Learning: A notebook in which the Google Audioset clips are fed into a model to identify the difference between coughs and speech
 - Signal Analysis: A notebook to analyse the experimental audio data

-It also contains three sets of audio files:
+It also contains two sets of audio files:

 - my_WAV_files: The audio collected during experiments
 - Audioset_WAV_files: The WAV files downloaded from YouTube to train the model

-The SolidWorks folder containd the entire Afflo Assembly model.
+The SolidWorks folder contains the entire Afflo Assembly model.